 Investment banking is one of the most prestigious career paths in finance and even though the work is gruelling at times, the pull behind investment banking roles for most people is that you have the ability to make a lot of money.

 So, let’s jump right into it – how much do investment bankers really make?

 The general salary compensation range for a first year investment banker is $85-95k.
 This gets bumped up with signing bonuses ($5-15k), stub bonuses ($20-30k) and end-of-year bonuses (70-80% of base salary).

-An associate base salary can increase to $140-180k as they climb the corporate ladder.
+An associate base salary in the US can increase to $140-180k as they climb the corporate ladder.

 The actual salary you receive will depend greatly on where you hire into.
 The figures above are ballpark numbers.